The Template Creator greatly facilitates the process of creating and testing templates, as follows:

 cannot be disabled since they act as important structural components of a template and determine its composition.

 When copying the Rasterization filter, make sure that the correct sticker is specified in the copied filter settings.

-You can edit the settings of a selected filter in the right column.
+You can edit the settings of a selected filter in the middle column.
 At the bottom of the column you can see brief context help messages for a selected parameter.

 If you want to specify a non-integral value in one of the filter parameters, please use decimals.
 A comma or a period are used as a delimiter, depending on system regional settings.
 In case you use an invalid delimiter, the Template Creator will warn you about that with an error message.
 If you have trouble using a a period as a delimiter, try using a comma instead, and vice versa.